bakasoftworks/Asukaflight/README.md

 ## User Directions

-First, download and extract the latest release from the "Releases" section on the right.

 To set up a Radiomaster GX12 model for Asukaflight, first download the latest .zip from the Releases section and extract.
 Then:

 1. Power on the radio in bootloader mode by holding the horizontal trim buttons